Presented at the Cornell LL.M. Association Conference, April 3, 2004.

 The recent attempt made by a French company to recover damages incurred as result of the EC non-compliance with the Hormones decision before the European Courts (CFI/ECJ) is provided, throughout the paper, as an example of private parties’ involvement in the implementation phase.
 In this paper, I argue that private parties should be allowed to invoke settlement disputes decisions before the courts of the losing WTO Member to seek compensation for the damages incurred after the expiration of the given reasonable period of time to comply with the report.
 After reviewing most of the underlying arguments for and against this solution, I will demonstrate that looking at the status of DSB’s reports exclusively through the lens of direct effect might be misleading.
 I will conclude by arguing that granting the right of individuals to invoke a DSB’s ruling could improve the relationship that private business operators have with the multilateral trading by striking a more fair balance between the interests of all the WTO relevant actors.

 World Trade Organization

 Alemanno, Alberto, "Private parties and WTO Dispute Settlement System " (2004).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 1.
+1.